 Youth Innovation Entrepreneurship Bases

 - The Action Plan to support the development of Hong Kong and Macao youths in Guangzhou through a host of 15 measures was launched on 1 June 2019.
-This is the first plan to be implemented in Bay Area cities in Guangdong since the announcement of the Guangdong Provincial Government's notice on the strengthening of the implementation of the establishment of innovation and entrepreneurial bases for youths from Hong Kong and Macao on 20 May 2019.
+This is the first plan to be implemented in the Greater Bay Area cities in Guangdong since the announcement of the Guangdong Provincial Government's notice on the strengthening of the implementation of the establishment of innovation and entrepreneurial bases for youths from Hong Kong and Macao on 20 May 2019.
 The strategy aims to speed up the opening of these bases and introduce facilitation measures to meet with their needs in working and living in Guangdong.

 - The Administrative Committee of the Guangzhou Huangpu District and Guangzhou Development District published the "Implementation Measures of the Guangzhou Haungpu District and Guangzhou Development District to support Hong Kong and Macao youths in innovation and entrepreneurship" on 3 July 2019.
 Eligible Hong Kong and Macao youths, aged between 18-45, may enjoy talent benefits such as employment, transportation and housing.

 - There are many youth innovation entrepreneurship bases in Guangzhou, offering young people of Guangdong, Hong Kong and Macao a wide range of support services to foster youth innovation and entrepreneurship.